Tourism facts and figures

 It is not designed to provide a precise and accurate measurement of tourism in a local area, but rather to provide an indicative base for monitoring trends.
 The confidence level of the model is calculated to be within the ranges of plus or minus 10% in respect of the yearly outputs and plus or minus 5% in respect of trend.
 Through the STEAM model, we are able to look at underlying trends stretching back to 1992.

-This summary includes two year trend data (for 2022 and 2021) following the introduction of Airbnb data.
+This summary includes Airbnb data, which was introduced in 2022.
 Direct comparisons pre-2021 are not valid but can be used for more general trends.
-For example page 7 compares 2022 data with 2019 i.e. pre-covid.
+For example page 7 compares 2024 data with 2019 i.e. pre-covid.

-• A total of £915.5 million was generated directly and indirectly within the local economy through visitor and tourism business expenditure
+• A total of £1.1 billion was generated directly and indirectly within the local economy through visitor and tourism business expenditure, a fall of 2.1% on 2023.

 Trends 2019-2022 (including Airbnb data)

-The addition of Airbnb data has increased the non-serviced sector by around 9%, which illustrates the impact Airbnb has on local accommodation stock.
+The addition of Airbnb data in 2022 increased the non-serviced sector by around 9%, which illustrates the impact Airbnb has on local accommodation stock.

 • Economic impact +11.7% in 2022 compared to 2019 (including Airbnb)